cweagans/composer-patches/README.md

 ## Verify patch integrity

-To verify the integrity of a patch a checksum of its content can be provided using any hashing algorithm supported by [`hash_algos()`](http://php.net/manual/en/function.hash-algos.php).
+To verify the integrity of a patch, a sha256 checksum of its content can be provided.

 ```json
 {